 - Lips with a Straw: A straw improves lip rounding, which is an essential movement for drinking and swallowing (and also for speech and language development!).
-The ezpz Mini Cup and Straw Training System has sensory bumps on the training straw.
+The ezpz Mini Cup and Straw Training System (for infants + young toddlers) and the Happy Cup and Straw System (for older toddlers + preschoolers) have sensory bumps on the training straw.
 This important design feature provides tactile input to help children understand (and feel) precisely where their lips need to be placed for age-appropriate swallowing.

 - Lips with a Sippy cup: Most sippy cups promote an open-mouth, relaxed lip posture, which may negatively affect a child’s breathing, dentition, sleep and speech development.